Subscriber Status

 Changing a Subscription Status

-For security reasons Soracom support agents are unable to make changes to SIM statuses on the behalf of customers.
+For security reasons, Soracom support agents cannot change SIM statuses on behalf of customers.

 To change the status of a subscription:

-1. Login to the User Console.
+1. Sign in to the User Console.
 From the Menu, open the SIM Management screen.

 2. From the list of subscribers, click the for the SIM you want to manage.